Boostcom/bee-plugin/README.md

 # BEE plugin wrapper [![Build Status](https://travis-ci.org/samuv/bee-plugin.svg?branch=master)](https://travis-ci.org/samuv/bee-plugin.svg?branch=master)
-A really simple module for use the BEE editor [www.beefree.io](http://beefree.io/plugin/)
+A simple module for use the [BEE editor](http://beefree.io)

 ## What the hell is BEE?
-Long story short is a drag-&-drop editor for responsive design emails.
+Long story short: it's a drag-&-drop editor to author responsive design emails.
-It makes easy and quick to create a great-looking email message that can be used to send a company newsletter, announce a new product, promote a sale, etc.
+It makes it easy and quick to create a great-looking email message that can be used to send a company newsletter, announce a new product, promote a sale, etc.

-You can embed into your application :)
+You can embed it into your application :)
-BEE have a free version so you can embed the editor anywhere, regardless of pricing model.
+Using with the BEE free version, you can embed the editor anywhere, regardless of the pricing model.

 ## How to use it

-- go to developer portal [https://developers.beefree.io/signup](https://developers.beefree.io/signup)
+- go to the developer portal [https://developers.beefree.io/signup](https://developers.beefree.io/signup)
 - sign up with the free plan
 - create your application
-- get clientId and clientSecret
+- get the clientId and the clientSecret

 ## Demo

 It's free to use on ['https://beefree.io'](https://beefree.io): you don't even need to create an account of any kind.

-## Do you want try out an integration locally?
+## Do you want to try out an integration locally?

-1. Install [Node][node] and [npm][npm].
+1. Install Nodejs (also npm, which should come with nodejs already).
 2. clone this repository
 3. `npm install` or `yarn install` in the folder cloned
-4. put your clientId and clientSecret on ./config/integrationKeys.js
+4. put your `clientId` and `clientSecret` in ./config/integrationKeys.js
 5. `npm start`
 6. Open `http://localhost:3030`.
 7. Have fun!

-## You want this module for your project?
+## How to use this module for your own

 ### install